Facing DSR Holdings Group Debt Collection Harassment?

 Also read: Can I Sue a Debt Collector for Emotional Distress

-Can debt Collectors Garnish Wages?
+Can Debt Collectors Garnish Wages?

 Yes, but only under specific conditions.
 The Creditor must first obtain a court judgment before garnishing your wages.
 Exceptions include federal debts, such as unpaid student loans or taxes, which may not require a court order.